MrR0807/Notes/parquet-not-working-cases.md

 }
 ```

-Again, this is very much the same as written by hand Avro schema and when writting Parquet schema (second example) AGAINST what is documented in the Parquet format documentation.
+Again, this is very much the same as written by hand Avro schema and when writting Parquet schema (second example).
+However, this goes against what is documented in the Parquet format documentation.
 Why?

-Let's use `parquet-cli` command `convert` JSON file and inspect it's schema:
+Another case - use `parquet-cli` command `convert`, which converts JSON file into parquet and inspect it's schema:

 ```shell
 $ echo '{ "Integers": [1,2] }' > commandtest.json